-- Hair must be restrained above the collar in a manner that keeps hair from contaminating food or food contact surfaces.
+- Fingernails should be natural, short, trimmed, clean, neat, and free of polish or ornaments. - Hair must be restrained above the collar in a manner that keeps hair from contaminating food or food contact surfaces.
 This should be done with solid white or black hair restraints, barrettes, scrunchies, or solid headbands/hair wraps.
-Long ponytails should be restrained in braids or buns.
-Any hair that cannot be restrained off the collar or coat must be restrained using a hair net or cloth. - For sanitation reasons, gloves, aprons, side towels, and chef hats are not worn during certain activities that might lead to contamination (i.e., going to the restroom, taking out the garbage).
+Long ponytails should be restrained.
+Any hair that cannot be restrained off the collar or coat must be restrained using a hair net or cloth.
+Any student NOT clean shaven must wear a beard snood in food production areas.
+Food Service workers (FOH) do not need a snood, but facial hair does not exceed 1⁄2 in length. - For sanitation reasons, gloves, aprons, side towels, and chef hats are not worn during certain activities that might lead to contamination (i.e., going to the restroom, taking out the garbage).
 They should be removed when partaking in non-class activities such as entering or leaving academic buildings or eating meals in student dining rooms. - Wallet chains, visible key rings, neck lanyards, and straps are not permitted for safety reasons. - No excessive makeup.
 No cologne, aftershave, or detectable sprays and lotions. - Anything not specified in this section may not be worn with the uniform. - Uniforms must be complete and worn as designed.